mariamwalaa/mariamwalaa/README.md

 # Welcome to My GitHub Profile! 👋

 My name is **Mariam Walaa**, I am an aspiring data scientist with a passion for solving real-world problems using machine learning and data-driven insights.
 My areas of interest are Natural Language Processing, Recommendation Systems, Algorithms, Reproducible Workflows, Predictive Modeling, and Mathematical Optimization.
-You can learn more about my background on my [resume](https://github.com/mariamwalaa/mariamwalaa/blob/main/Mariam_Walaa___CV_2023.pdf).
+You can learn more about my background on my [resume](https://github.com/mariamwalaa/mariamwalaa/blob/main/Mariam_Walaa___Resume_2023.pdf).

 ## About Me

-- 🎓 I am currently pursuing a Master of Science in Applied Mathematics at Toronto Metropolitan University, with a focus on Theoretical Computer Science: Graph Theory and Mathematical Optimization.
+- 🎓 I am currently pursuing a Master of Science in Applied Mathematics at Toronto Metropolitan University, with a focus on Theoretical Computer Science: Network Science and Graph Theory.
 My expected graduation date is in 2025.

 - 🎓 I also hold an Honours Bachelor of Science in Mathematics, with minors in Statistics & Geographic Information Science, from the University of Toronto, which I completed in April 2023.